 Prior to joining Raising A Reader, she worked in the finance industry and more recently as an inventory analyst which made for a smooth transition.
 Marie holds her bachelor’s degree in Communication and Business from the University of Pittsburgh.

-One of Marie’s many favorites from the Raising A Reader collection is The Cow that Went Oink by Bernard Most, but really enjoys any book she can share with her husband and step-daughter and can have fun voicing the characters together.
+One of Marie’s many favorites from the Raising A Reader collection is The Cow that Went Oink by Bernard Most.

 Before working at Raising A Reader, Alan worked as a cashier in the Buyback Department at Tri-Ced Community Recycling, helping the customers unload their aluminum cans and plastic bottles and then paying them with cash for their recyclables.
 Alan has a Bachelors degree in Kinesiology, with an emphasis in Athletic Training and Nutrition.